EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

 3. **Health Check Runner**

-- A flexible engine that executes your custom health checks at scheduled intervals.
+- Executes your health checks at scheduled intervals.

 4. **Mock API** (optional sample)

-- An example test resource used in demonstration checks (e.g. an hourly check to a mock endpoint).
+- A mock endpoint for use as the target of a demonstration check (e.g. an hourly HTTP check).

 5. **OpenSearch & OpenSearch Dashboards**